Blog

 Why it works psychologically

-Behavioural finance research suggests many people tend to spend what’s available.
-When saving happens automatically, you may naturally adjust your spending habits around what remains rather than constantly deciding whether you “can afford” to save.²
+Behavioural finance research suggests many people tend to spend what is readily available in their accounts.
+When saving happens automatically, some people find it easier to adjust their spending around what remains rather than deciding each time whether they can afford to save.

 This is one reason the pay yourself first method can work well for people who: